 ESB has once again included disclosures on the sustainability of its activities in the Annual Report under the EU Taxonomy Regulation on a voluntary basis.
 While guidance on the EU Taxonomy continues to evolve, an alignment assessment has been completed and KPIs calculated outlining the proportion of ESB's turnover, OpEx and CapEx which relate to Taxonomy-Aligned activities.
-Based on this assessment, 85% of ESB's capital investment relates to Taxonomy-Aligned activities including the continuing development of the electricity networks in both the Republic of Ireland and Northern Ireland and the investment in renewable generation projects.
+Based on this assessment, 85% continuing development of the electricity networks in both the Republic of Ireland and Northern Ireland and the investment in renewable generation projects.
 See page 108 for the full EU Taxonomy Regulation disclosure.
 ESB's green bond framework was revised during the year to align with the requirements of the EU Taxonomy's alignment criteria for environmentally sustainable economic activities.